 Changed in version 1.6: This method was previously called verify, it was renamed to prevent ambiguity with the CryptContext method.
-The old alias was removed in Passlib 1.8.
+The old alias is deprecated, and will be removed in Passlib 1.8.

 get\hash (user, realm=None)

 Return htdigest hash stored for user.